bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/adding-a-new-endpoint.md

 Validation functions are available in [validation.go](https://github.com/bf2fc6cc711aee1a0c2a/kas-fleet-manager/blob/master/pkg/handlers/validation.go).
 Please add any new validations in this file if required.

 ### Services
-Any backend functionality called from your handler should be specified in `pkg/services`.
+Any backend functionality called from your handler should be specified in `services` or it's subdirectory.

+* [`pkg/services`](../pkg/services) - for generic services that can be resused by different services
+* [`internal/kafka/internal/services`](../internal/kafka/internal/services) - for kafka specific services
+* [`internal/connector/internal/services`](../internal/connector/internal/services) - for connector specific services

-## Add your new endpoint to the API server
+## Add your new endpoint to the Route Loader

-The [api_server.go](https://github.com/bf2fc6cc711aee1a0c2a/kas-fleet-manager/blob/master/cmd/kas-fleet-manager/server/api_server.go) contains the definition of the service's endpoints.
+The `route_loader.go` contains the definition of the service's endpoints.
 Add your new endpoint to the router and attach your handler using `HandleFunc()` here.

+* [`internal/kafka/internal/routes/route_loader.go`](../internal/kafka/internal/routes/route_loader.go) - for the kafka service
+* [`internal/connector/internal/routes/route_loader.go`](../internal/connector/internal/routes/route_loader.go) - for the connector service

 For example